 “I have been training.
 Working hard to fight so it’s great to get a date.
 It’s very exciting for me to be fighting somewhere different like Saudi Arabia.

-“I want to fight in different places and different settings and this card has the biggest Heavyweight fight on it that we have seen in years.
+“I want to fight in different places and different settings.
+This card has the biggest Heavyweight fight on it that we have seen in years.

 “I’m just going to keep chasing the World titles.
 So if I keep winning then I hope to land that World title shot in 2020.
 That’s the plan for December 7.”